yeojz/redux-intl-connect/README.md

 While it is not the goal of this project, as stated above (in `Motivation #1`), the `messageformat` package which was introduced as the dependent library in v2, has optional support for browser ECMAScript Intl.

-As such, you can optionally turn on this support by dispatching or setting `ecmaSupport` value in the reducer to `true`.
+As such, you can optionally turn on Intl API support by dispatching or setting `ecmaSupport` value in the reducer to `true`.
 You'll need the corresponding polyfill if you want cross browser version support.

 For more information about the extended support, check out the [messageformat documentation](https://messageformat.github.io/guide/)